thepante/popcorn-theme-left/README.md

  -  Window buttons moved to the left
  -  Hide `fullscreen` button (I use `ctr+alt+f`)
  -  Dim toolbar, when hover slightly ups opacity
- -  Dimmed right toolbar buttons
+ -  Dimmed right toolbar buttons, title app and window buttons

 ## Install it
 Manually, using mouse: